bufbuild-ru/docs/docs/reference/workspaces/index.md

 This document describes the way workspaces are configured using `v1` configuration files.
 We recommend migrating to `v2` configuration files for a more intuitive way of working with multiple modules and sharing dependencies.
 See the [blog post](/blog/buf-cli-next-generation/index.md) and [migration guide](../../migration-guides/migrate-v2-config-files/) for information and instructions.
 :::

 Workspaces are collections of modules that enable you to iterate on modules and manage cross-module dependencies without having to commit to the Buf Schema Registry (BSR).
-They also allow you to more easily do `buf` operations like breaking change detection and linting across related modules.When iterating on related modules without workspaces, you can get into a dependency loop where you have to push modules that are dependencies to the BSR, and then update the local dependencies of the modules that rely on them.
-This is both frustrating and prone to error.With workspaces, you define all of the related modules in a simple configuration file, and they can locally vendor each other as you iterate without involving the BSR.
-And for all local `buf` operations, the workspace is treated as the [input](../inputs/) without the need to specify each module.If you're familiar with `protoc`, a workspace is similar to specifying multiple include `-I` paths, but with the added consistency of defining dependencies in version-controlled config files.
+They also allow you to more easily do `buf` operations like breaking change detection and linting across related modules.

+When iterating on related modules without workspaces, you can get into a dependency loop where you have to push modules that are dependencies to the BSR, and then update the local dependencies of the modules that rely on them.
+This is both frustrating and prone to error.

+With workspaces, you define all of the related modules in a simple configuration file, and they can locally vendor each other as you iterate without involving the BSR.
+And for all local `buf` operations, the workspace is treated as the [input](../inputs/) without the need to specify each module.

+If you're familiar with `protoc`, a workspace is similar to specifying multiple include `-I` paths, but with the added consistency of defining dependencies in version-controlled config files.

 ## Configuration

 A workspace requires at least one [module](../../cli/modules-workspaces/), which is defined by a `buf.yaml` file.
 The workspace config file, `buf.work.yaml`, is generally one level above the module directories, often at the root of a VCS.
 Below is a complete example of a workspace that includes a Pets API and a Payments API, where the Pets API is importing the Payments API.
-It contains a `buf.work.yaml` configuration file and a `buf.yaml` configuration file, and shows our recommended directory structure.The [`buf.work.yaml`](../../configuration/v1/buf-work-yaml/) file lists the directories of the modules it includes, and the `buf.yaml` files define the dependencies between modules.
+It contains a `buf.work.yaml` configuration file and a `buf.yaml` configuration file, and shows our recommended directory structure.

+The [`buf.work.yaml`](../../configuration/v1/buf-work-yaml/) file lists the directories of the modules it includes, and the `buf.yaml` files define the dependencies between modules.

 ```text
 .